The LINE command is used to create straight line segments. It can be used to draw a single line segment or multiple connected line segments.

 | Shortcut | L |

-A. How to Use LINE Command
+A. How to Use the LINE Command

-- Specify first point
+- Specify the first point.

 B. Prompts and Options

-D. Example
+C. Example

 - Activate the LINE command